Artemi Panarin

-Artemi Sergeyevich Panarin (Арте́мий Серге́евич Пана́рин; born 30 October 1991), nicknamed the "Breadman", or simply "Bread", is a Russian professional ice hockey winger and alternate captain for the New York Rangers of the National Hockey League (NHL).
+Artemi Sergeyevich Panarin (Арте́мий Серге́евич Пана́рин; born 30 October 1991), nicknamed the "Breadman", or simply "Bread", is a Russian professional ice hockey player who is a left winger and alternate captain for the New York Rangers of the National Hockey League (NHL).
 He has previously played for Vityaz Chekov, Ak Bars Kazan, SKA Saint Petersburg, the Chicago Blackhawks and the Columbus Blue Jackets.

 Originally an undrafted player, Panarin began his professional career playing in the Kontinental Hockey League in his native Russia.
 He made his NHL debut in 2015 after signing an entry-level contract with the Blackhawks.
 Panarin won the Calder Memorial Trophy in the 2015–16 season as the league's top rookie.

 Early life

-Panarin was born and raised in Korkino.
+Panarin was born into a Russian family and raised in Korkino, he is a Russian Orthodox Christian.
 He developed an early interest in ice skating.
 His maternal grandfather, a former amateur hockey player, encouraged Panarin to play hockey when he was five years old.
-He helped train Panarin and would often drive him to hockey tournaments in Tyumen.
+He helped train Panarin and often drove him to hockey tournaments in Tyumen.
 Panarin attended the Traktor Ice Hockey school in Chelyabinsk, where he trained six days a week for six months a year.

 Playing career

 KHL

-Panarin was not selected in the 2010 NHL Entry Draft and began his professional hockey career in the Kontinental Hockey League (KHL) with HC Vityaz.
+Panarin was not selected in the 2010 NHL entry draft and began his professional hockey career in the Kontinental Hockey League (KHL) with HC Vityaz.
 On 31 January 2013, having produced 18 points in 40 games, Panarin was traded to SKA Saint Petersburg in exchange for a draft pick.
 In the 2014–15 season, Panarin recorded 26 goals and 62 points in 54 appearances for SKA.
 He played a significant role in the team's championship run, scoring 20 points in 20 playoff games.
 He was named to the KHL first all-star team for the 2014–15 season.